Reliable File Replication with FolderClone

 Q. What telephone number can I call to get support?

 A. We do not offer phone support for our products.
 Usually we respond very quickly to email messages.
 Using email allows us more time to research your problem and respond more correctly with more detail than we would be able to do by telephone.
 And it permits us to more efficiently answer your questions.
 It also enables us to continue to sell our software at the lowest possible prices.
+Please use our support portal.

-Q. Can I run FolderClone on a server?
+.
+Can I run FolderClone on a server?

 A Yes, FolderClone can be run on a server.
 As a matter of fact we have many users that are using it this way.
 The only limitation that you should be aware of is that FolderClone runs as an application, not a service.
 What that means is that the server must be logged on to in order for FolderClone to run a schedule task.
-If this is an issue for you, you can always use thrid-party software such as ServiceMill to allow FolderClone to run as an NT Service.
+If this is an issue for you, you can always use third-party software such as ServiceMill to allow FolderClone to run as an NT Service.

 Q. Must FolderClone be installed on the machine that is the "source" for the replication?